Smarter notes with HappyScribe

 HappyScribe's pricing

-• Integrates with YouTube, Box, Vimeo, Dropbox, Google Drive, along with API support
+• Integrates with YouTube, Box, Vimeo, Dropbox, Wistia, Google Drive, along with API and MCP support

 How to transcribe podcasts with HappyScribe: A step-by-step guide

-AI transcripts are ready within minutes, depending on file length.
-Human-made transcripts are delivered within 24 hours.
+3. Start reviewing AI transcripts within minutes.
+Human-made transcripts are delivered within 24 hours

-Download your transcript as TXT, DOCX, PDF, HTML, and other formats.
-Just export and you’re done.
+4. Download your transcript as TXT, DOCX, PDF, HTML, etc. Just export and you're done

 2. VMEG

-Best for: Multilingual podcasters localizing episodes for global audiences
+Best for: Video-first podcasters who localize and dub episodes for global audiences in 170+ languages

-VMEG is built for podcasters who publish beyond one language and care about how their voice carries across borders.
-It converts podcast audio and video into editable text in multiple languages, while keeping speakers distinct and timestamps intact.
+VMEG is built for content creators who publish in more than one language and care about how their voice carries across borders.
+It converts podcast audio and video into editable text in dozens of languages, keeps each speaker distinct, and preserves timestamps so the transcript stays usable.

 VMEG's key features